Markk-dev/Student-Info-Sis.main/README.md

-# University Canteen Management System
+# Canteen Management System

-A modern React-based management system for university canteens with separate interfaces for administrators and students.
+A modern React-based management system for Canteen Management with separate interfaces for administrators and students.

 ## 🚀 Features